jblevins32/AI_BayesNets_Sampling/README.md

+# My Notes
+- This assignment implements BayesNets for specific problems using pgmpy - a Python package for working with Bayesian Networks and related models such as Directed Acyclic Graphs, Dynamic Bayesian Networks, and Structural Equation Models.
+- `submission.py` includes all the code including BayesNets models and Gibbs and Metropolis Hastings Sampling methods

 ## CS 6601 Assignment 3: Bayes Nets

 In this assignment, you will work with probabilistic models known as Bayesian networks to efficiently calculate the answer to probability questions concerning discrete random variables.